 Concerns addressed in the counseling setting cover a wide variety of issues and often include relationship difficulties, major life transitions, academic difficulties, stress management, sexuality, alcohol or drug abuse, eating disorders, or depression.

 Most clients are seen on a weekly basis for approximately one hour.
 The number of visits varies with each individual.
 Some individuals just need someone to talk things over with, whereas others require more extensive contact.
 In addition to direct therapeutic services, referrals to local social service agencies and medical resources are facilitated when appropriate.

-For Title IX questions, concerns or issues: Please contact the VU Title IX Coordinator
+For Title IX questions, concerns or issues: Please contact:

 Location: Welsh Administration Building, Room 119